mingzhao1103/Bikes_R/README.md

 #### Project Goal

-- To predict the number of bikes that will be rented on any given day using Linear Regression and Time Series Analysis.
+- To predict the number of bikes that will be rented on any given day using Linear Regression as well as Time Series Analysis.

 #### Outline